gofarann/thisamericanlife.co/README.md

-### thisamericanlife.co
+## thisamericanlife.co

 I really enjoy **This American Life**, but I absolutely hate the podcast subscription service through iTunes.
 Thankfully, the current TAL podcast can be downloaded from their website for free, but I never remember in time, and then I'm forced to listen through their weird flash player on their non-mobile-friendly website.
 Ruby to the rescue!
 I wrote a couple Nokogiri scripts, wired up an S3 bucket, snagged this sick domain, and now I'm good to go whenever I want.

 #### http://thisamericanlife.co

-### api.thisamericanlife.co
+## api.thisamericanlife.co

-Just for funzies I decided to create a **This American Life** public API.
+Just for funzies I also decided to create a **This American Life** public API.
 It's very simple.
 At the root it will return the 10 most recent episodes.
 Given a page number it will return the 10 episodes on that page.
 Given a specific episode number and it will return just that episode.
 It can also return a random episode for your listening pleasure.

 #### http://api.thisamericanlife.co
 #### http://api.thisamericanlife.co?page=21